Hervé Le Treut

 Hervé Le Treut (born on 18 June 1956 in Toulon), is a French climatologist specialized in climate numerical simulation.
-He is member of the French Academy of Sciences and Intergovernmental Panel on Climate Change and director of the Pierre-Simon-Laplace Institute.
+He is member of the French Academy of Sciences and Intergovernmental Panel on Climate Change and was director of the Pierre-Simon-Laplace Institute (2008-2019).

 Education

 He entered the École normale supérieure in 1976, and in 1978 began a doctoral thesis on cloud modelling in the climate system, which he will support in 1985.
 At the same time, he has been working on past climate modelling with Michael Ghil.